 On July 13, 2020, the U.S. Securities and Exchange Commission charged California-based Abra (a crypto investment app maker) and a related firm in the Philippines for offering and selling security-based swaps to retail investors without registration and for failing to transact those swaps on a registered national exchange.
 In a parallel action, the U.S. Commodity Futures Trading Commission issued an order filing and settling charges against both companies for entering into illegal off-exchange swaps in digital assets and foreign currency with U.S. and overseas customers and for registration violations.

-In the SEC case, wwithout admitting or denying the findings in the order, Abra and related company Plutus Technologies Philippines Corp greed to a cease-and-desist order and to pay a combined penalty of $150,000.
+In the SEC case, wwithout admitting or denying the findings in the order, Abra and related company Plutus Technologies Philippines Corp agreed to a cease-and-desist order and to pay a combined penalty of $150,000.
 The CFTC Order requires the respondents to pay a $150,000 civil monetary penalty and to cease and desist from further violations of the Commodity Exchange Act (CEA), as charged.

 According to the SEC’s order, Abra developed and owns an app that enabled users to bet on price movements of U.S.-listed equity securities.
 Using the app, individuals were able to enter into contracts that provide synthetic exposure to price movements of stocks and exchange-traded fund (ETF) shares trading in the U.S. through blockchain-based financial transactions with Abra or with Plutus Technologies.
 The order finds that Abra told users they could choose securities whose performance they wanted to mirror, and the value of their contract would go up or down the same amount as the price of the underlying security.
 The order further finds that these contracts were security-based swaps subject to U.S. securities laws.